 A 10 mile journey to Corwen on the heritage steam Llangollen Railway through the Dee Valley, an Area of Outstanding Natural Beauty.
 On-board dining is available including Welsh cream tea, picnic, buffet lunches and afternoon tea.
 There is also a Café bar and gift shop at Llangollen Station and a tea room at Carrog Station.
 Group discount offered for 15 or more passengers.
 Discount increases if more than 35.
 Free admission for coach driver or tour guide.
 The railway station is a 5 minute walk from the car park at Market Street.

 The Pontcysyllte Aqueduct is a spectacular piece of engineering, completed in the 19th century to carry the canal over the River Dee.
-This is the largest aqueduct in Britain & the work was undertaken by Thomas Telford.
+This is the largest aqueduct in Britain and the work was undertaken by Thomas Telford.
 The structure is 307m long, 38m high and holds 1.5 million litres of water.
 It was recently included in TripAdvisor’s 10 heat-pumping places to visit.
-Your clients can either walk across (it takes about a 30 minute round trip) or take a leisurely canal boat ride (between 45 minutes or a longer 2 hour chartered boats for groups).
-One essential item is a camera because the views are stunning!
-There is coach parking at Wimbourne Gate, Queens Street, Cefn Mawr, LL14 3NP.
+Your clients can walk across it which takes about a 45 minute round trip from the coach park at Wimbourne Gate, Queens Street, Cefn Mawr, LL14 3NP.
+One essential item is a camera because the views are stunning! .

 Plas Newydd Historic House, Gardens and Tearooms - a black and white timber framed house home to the ‘infamous’ Ladies of Llangollen.
 For groups of 15 or more they offer a complimentary introduction by one of their Heritage Assistants.
 Coach parties can drop off their clients before returning to park in the designated coach spaces at Market Street.